Herbicides

 EFSA Peer Review of Isoxaflutole Endocrine-Disruptor Confirmatory Data Under Regulation 844/2012

-EFSA has commenced a peer review of confirmatory endocrine-disrupting data for isoxaflutole following the receipt of an evaluation report in March 2026.
-This assessment is a critical hurdle for the herbicide's renewal, as confirmed endocrine-disrupting properties could lead to severe use restrictions or the loss of EU market authorization.
+EFSA has commenced a peer review of confirmatory endocrine-disrupting data for isoxaflutole following the receipt of a new evaluation report.
+The findings will be decisive for the substance's continued EU market access, as confirmed endocrine-disrupting properties typically trigger non-renewal or severe restrictions.

 EU EFSA Opens Peer Review of Pesticide Active Substance Tri-allate